AKushWarrior/autotrie/README.md

 import 'package:autotrie/autotrie.dart';

 void main() {
-  var engine = AutoComplete(); //You can also initialize with a starting databank.
+  // You are allowed to initialize with a starting databank by passing a `bank` parameter. var engine = AutoComplete(engine: SortEngine.configMulti(Duration(seconds: 1), 15, 0.5, 0.5));

   engine.enter('more'); // Enter more thrice.
   engine.enter('more');